Weeknight Chicken Stir-Fry

 - Heat a wok over medium-high heat.
 Add first part of cooking oil and then chicken to heated oil.
 Saute for 3 to 4 minutes and remove chicken from pan and set aside (don’t worry, it doesn’t have to be cooked all the way yet).

-- Return wok back to heat and then add second part of cooking oil.
-Add onions, celery, and carrots to heated oil with a sprinkle of salt.
-Saute for ~10 minutes, until carrots are tender but still crunchy.
-If the pan ever looks too dry and ingredients may burn, just add a splash of water or chicken stock.
+- Return wok to heat and then add second part of cooking oil.
+Add white parts of green onions, carrots and celery to heated oil with a sprinkle of salt.
+Saute for ~8 minutes, until carrots are tender but still crunchy.
+If the pan ever looks too dry and ingredients may burn, add a splash of water or chicken stock.

-- Add mushrooms and chicken back to pan.
+- Add mushrooms and chicken to vegetables in the wok.
 Push all ingredients to the sides forming a hole in the middle.
-Give your stir-fry sauce a stir and pour into the hole.
+Pour stir-fry sauce and arrowroot / water mixture into hole.
 Wait for it to bubble and darken before tossing everything through and making sure all the ingredients are coated in the sauce.
-Cook until all ingredients are tender.

 - Continue cooking until chicken is cooked through.

 - Remove from heat and squeeze lime juice over top.

 - If cauliflower rice was made ahead, reheat in the microwave.
 (Remember to reserve half for Wednesday.)